Meet the candidates running for the Summit School District Board of Education

 Pat Moser

-Pat Moser, another 4 for the Kids member, has more than 35 years of experience in public education.
-Moser has been a high school teacher, middle school principal, district staff development director and has worked in teacher development at the University of Texas at Dallas.
+Pat Moser, another 4 for the Kids member, has more than 35 years of experience in education as a teacher, principal, staff development director and more.

 Moser pointed to recent measures of academic success scores and said too many children are being left behind academically.